redkite-labs/redkitecms-docs/book/add-custom-block.rst

 It will start the standard Symfony2 bundle generator command but will ask for some more information.

-Naming convenctions
+Naming conventions
 ~~~~~~~~~~~~~~~~~~~

 An AppBlock should always be created using a well defined namespace:

 .. code-block:: text

-    AlphaLemon/Block/[Bundle Name]Bundle
+    RedKite/Block/[Bundle Name]Bundle

-When you follow this convenction, you get two advantages:
+When you follow this convention, you get two advantages:

 1. The App-Block is distributable by composer
-2. The App-Block is autoloaded without changing anything
+2. The App-Block is auto loaded without changing anything

-If you prefer not to follow this convenctions, you must run that command with the
+If you prefer not to follow this conventions, you must run that command with the
-**--no-strict** options, then you must change the BundlesAutoloader  instantation
+**--no-strict** options, then you must change the BundlesAutoloader  instantiation
 in your **AppKernel** file as follows:

 .. code-block:: php